RunesRepoHub/RRHQD/README.md

 >- Auto Update Youtube Channel Downloads - Check if there are new videos on the channel
 >- Download Youtube Playlist MP3 - Download a youtube playlist in mp3
 >- Stop all Youtube Downloads - Stop all youtube downloads
->- Scan all Youtube Downloads - Scan all youtube downloads every 4 hours
+>- Scan all Youtube Downloads - Scan all youtube downloads every 20 min

 ---------------------------------------------------------------------------------------------